cjbuisness/Alternative_Language_Project/README.md

 #### Unit Testing
 - While Ruby has many testing frameworks, RSpec is the most commonly framework.
 Like testing frameworks in other OOP languages, tests are organized into test cases, and test that the code behaves as expected.
 #### Exception Handling
-- Ruby supports exception handling, utilizing keywords such as “begin”, “rescue”, “ensure”, and “raise”.
+- Ruby supports exception handling, utilizing keywords such as “begin”, “rescue”, and “ensure”.
 “Begin” is the equivalent to a “try” statement in java, where “rescue” is akin to a “catch” statement in java.
 “Ensure” functions similar to an if statement, where a different block of code will run if a “rescue” appears.

 ### List out 3 libraries you used from your programming language (if applicable) and explain what they are, why you chose them and what you used them for.